Ceracolors Cadmium Red Light

 Water Solubility

 Ceracolors are thinned with water.
 The paint comes out of the tube as a paste and can be diluted to the consistency of watercolors.
-The water solubility of Ceracolors allows easy handling and cleaning.
+Their water solubility allows for easy handling and cleaning.

 Color and Optical Quality

-Ceracolors are available in a wide range of colors that are used by artists in other professional-quality mediums.
-Ceracolors are formulated for high tinting strength and the optical qualities of wax provide outstanding chroma.
+Ceracolors are available in a wide range of colors that artists use in other professional-quality mediums.
+Ceracolors are formulated for high tinting strength, and the optical qualities of wax provide outstanding chroma.

 Hardness

 Ceracolors are made with a blend of waxes microemulsified in water.
-Wax is soft with low scratch resistance so works require care when handling and storing.
+The wax is soft and has low scratch resistance, requiring care when handling and storing.

 Durability

-Water-soluble wax paint is durable, as attested by the present state of preservation of Roman and Roman-Egyptian paintings of the first century in many museums throughout the world.
+Water-soluble wax paint is durable, as attested by the present state of preservation of Roman and Roman-Egyptian paintings of the first century in many museums worldwide.

 Toxicity

-Ceracolors are composed of ingredients that are not considered toxic—ingredients that are often found in food and cosmetics.
+Ceracolors medium are composed of ingredients not considered toxic—ingredients often found in food and cosmetics.
 There are no hazardous solvents or additives.
+However, please note that some pigments, such as cadmiums, in the range of Ceracolors paint are toxic.
+Please see the health and safety information for each color.

 Supports

-Rigid supports, such as wood, are best for wax painting technique, but canvas and paper can also be used.
-Ceracolors can be applied onto other materials, such as ceramics, glass, metal or plastic.
+Rigid supports, such as wood, are best for the wax painting techniques, but canvas and paper can also be used.
+Ceracolors can also be applied to other materials, such as ceramics, glass, metal, or plastic.

 Use Directions